-The multi model ensemble (MME) technique is based on a statistical linear regression approach.
-The predictors selected for the ensemble technique are forecasts latitude and longitude positions at 12-hour interval up to 72-hour of five operational NWP models.
-In the MME method, forecast latitude and longitude position of the member models are linearly regressed against the observed latitude and longitude position for each forecast time at 12-hours intervals for the forecast up to 72-hour.
+The multi model ensemble (MME) technique (Kotal and Roy Bhowmik, 2011) is based on a statistical linear regression approach.
+The predictors selected for the ensemble technique are forecasts latitude and longitude positions at 12-hour interval up to 120-hour of five operational NWP models.
+In the MME forecast latitude and longitude position of the member models are linearly regressed against the observed (track) latitude and longitude position for each forecast time at 12-hours intervals for the forecast up to 120-hour.
 The outputs at 12 hours forecast intervals of these models are first post-processed using GRIB decoder.
 The 12 hourly predicted cyclone tracks are then determined from the respective mean sea level pressure fields using a cyclone tracking software.
-Multiple linear regression technique is used to generate weights (regression coefficients) for each model for each forecast hour (12hr, 24hr, 36 hr, 48hr, 60hr, 72hr) based on the past data.
-These coefficients are then used as weights for the ensemble 12-hourly forecast latitude (LATf) and longitude (LONf) positions are defined by multiple linear regression technique.
+Multiple linear regression technique is used to generate weights (regression coefficients) for each model for each forecast hour (12hr, 24hr, 36 hr, 48hr, 60hr, 72hr,84hr, 96hr, 108hr and 120 hrs) based on the past data.
+These coefficients are then used as weights for the ensemble forecasts.
+12-hourly forecast latitude (LATf) and longitude (LONf) positions are defined by multiple linear regression technique.
 In the updated version, MM5 model in the ensemble member is replaced by IMD WRF model and also included IMD GFS T574L64.
-A collective bias correction is applied in the MME by applying multiple linear regression based minimization principle for the member models viz., WRF(ARW), QLM, GFS(IMD), GFS(NCEP), ECMWF and JMA.
-All these NWP products are routinely made available in real time on the IMD web site www.imd.gov.in.
-IMD also makes use of NWP products prepared by some other operational NWP Centres like, ECMWF (European Centre for Medium Range Weather Forecasting), GFS (NCEP), JMA (Japan Meteorological Agency), UKMO etc.
+A collective bias correction is applied in the MME by applying multiple linear regression based minimization principle for the member models GFS(IMD), GFS(NCEP), ECMWF, UKMO and JMA.
+ECMWF data are available at 24h intervals.
+Therefore, 12h, 36h, 60h, 84h, 108h forecast positions are computed based on linear interpolation.
+All these NWP products are routinely made available in real time on the IMD web site: www.rsmcnewdelhi.imd.gov.in..